 NextSurface includes two applications for presentation and collaboration.
-The applications are based on NextSurface's proprietary toolkit for creating a multi-touch and multi-user interface.
+The applications are based on NextSurface's proprietary toolkit for creating multi-touch and multi-user interfaces.
 The toolkit supports a natural interaction with visual elements and it supports gestures performed with multiple fingers.
-Possible use cases are interactive meeting rooms, information kiosks for hotels or estate agencies, and digital whiteboards.
+Common use cases of the applications are interactive meeting rooms, information kiosks for hotels or estate agencies, and digital whiteboards.

 NextFractal is an application for creating amazing fractal images and other algorithmically generated images.
 Images are generated processing a script and some user provided parameters, depending on the selected grammar.
 NextFractal is currently able to interpret two grammars:

 NextFractal provides tools for exploring Fractals, browsing images, creating time-based and event-based animations, and exporting images and animations.